cgonzalezITA/DSFiware-hackathon/README.md

 See the [final setup of the dataspace guide](./assets/docs/README-finalSetUpOfTheDS.md).

 ## Quick deployment from scratch
-This approach offers a set of scripts focused on the deployment of all the phases and steps explained at the [step by step guide](#step-by-step-deployment-guide).
+This repository contains a generic version of the Fiware Data Space infrastructure.
+The repo organizes the deployment of the different parties in phases and steps explained at the [step by step guide](#step-by-step-deployment-guide) that you can review to understand the components and their configurations.
+Some of the concepts explained are:
+- The deployment of infrastructures (Kubernetes and Helm commands)
+- The decentralized identity (DID, VC, VP, ...) that any participant in a data space infrastructure must be familiar with.
+- How the access to the services is achieved.
+- How to manage DNSs to access the infrastucture, both local DNSs for testing (eg: fiwaredsc-provider.local) and global DNS for production (eg: fiwaredsc-provider.ita.es)
+- How to identify and tailor the blocks you will need to participate in a data space depending on your role in it: Just as a Consumer?, as a Provider?, both as a Consumer and a Provider?
+...

+This `quick` approach offers a set of scripts focused on the deployment of all the phases.
 All these scripts use local DNSs (eg: fiwaredsc-consumer.local); to learn how to setup the components using global DNS (eg: fiwaredsc-consumer.ita.es) check the [Step by step deployment guide](#step-by-step-deployment-guide).

 Each script is standalone and does not require the execution of any other previous script. eg: Script [qInstall-phase05.04-FinalSetup-AccessTheServiceWithAValidVC](./scripts/quickInstall/qInstall-phase05.04-FinalSetup-AccessTheServiceWithAValidVC.sh) deploys the whole infrastructure and does not depend on any other script.

   **NOTE**: _although these scripts have been tested in different  Ubuntu versions (See [Prerequisites](#prerequisites)), they may contain steps that require manual actions (such as editting a file with sudo permissions), althought they have been tried to be automated, so in case of failure, please review the logs and perform these steps manually (copying, pasting) for a better understanding of the whole process)_
   **TIP**: It is recommended to launch the scripts from the main branch as it contains the latests versions.
-The [folder with the script files (./scripts/quickinstall)](./scripts/quickInstall/) contain script files to perform the following actions:
+Before the quick deployment can be run, a number of previous steps have to be satisfied at the [folder with the script files (./scripts/quickinstall)](./scripts/quickInstall/):
-1. To grant the proper execution permissions to all the used scripts at the HOL, run the following command.
+1. To grant the proper execution permissions to the scripts at the HOL, run the following command.
-**NOTE**: Remember that all commands run on these guidelines are executed from the github root folder. eg: _/projects/DSFiware-hackathon_
+**NOTE**: Remember that all commands run on these guidelines are executed from the github base folder. eg: _/projects/DSFiware-hackathon_
     ```shell
     cd /projects/DSFiware-hackathon
     echo "# add exec permissions to the Script files"